giantryansaul/transcriptly/notes.md

 * Went through the summarize.py file and made it more modular, better logging, and made the summarization prompts into environment variables, loading them through a .env file.
 This file can be customized and you can save multiple versions of it to use for different summarization tasks.
 * Split transcribe into multi and single inputs.
 I can probably consolidate these into a single script, but for now I'm keeping them separate.
 * The commit from today includes several weeks of uncommitted work.

+## 06-24-2023

+* Updates to transcription script, moved the transcription model to an environment variable.
+* Changed from print in the transcription script to a logger.
+Should consider consolidating both transcription scripts into one with some arguments.
+* Added a function to remove duplicate lines, I should probably write a simple unit test for this function.

+[ ] Add unit test framework to the project.
+[ ] Add unit tests for the duplicate line removal function.
+[ ] Add unit tests for the summarization script.